Liveaboard Diving in Fan Forest

 What To Expect On a Fan Forest Pinnacle Liveaboard

 Divers on a Fan Forest Pinnacle liveaboard can easily guess what's in store for them at this beautiful dive site.
-This very colourful dive site, in the Mergui archipelago, is basically a north to south ridge.
+This very colorful dive site, in the Mergui archipelago, is basically north to the south ridge.
 The pinnacle is covered with a tremendous number of huge, undamaged orange fan corals and Gorgonian Sea Fans, most of which are below 30m.
 The fan corals are very healthy and support a large variety of marine life, making a Fan Forest Pinnacle liveaboard worthwhile.
-The pinnacle starts at 5m and drops away in to the depths, and the reason Fan Forest Pinnacle is sometimes referred to as Rocky Peaks.
-This Myanmar Liveaboard safari to Fan Forest Pinnacle offers a good site for multilevel dive profile, although the shallowest portions are rather barren.
+The pinnacle starts at 5m and drops away into the depths, and the reason Fan Forest Pinnacle is sometimes referred to as Rocky Peaks.
+This Myanmar Liveaboard safari to Fan Forest Pinnacle offers a good site for multilevel dive profiles, although the shallowest portions are rather barren.
 Although part of the east side of the pinnacle was unfortunately damaged badly by fishermen in 2007 the dive site is still fantastic.

 What You Can See at Fan Forest Pinnacle

-A liveaboard to Fan Forest Pinnacle assures a visit to one of the most colorful diving sites in Mergui archipelago, with its incredible density of orange-rose giant sea fans around which the lion fishes can hunt.
+A liveaboard to Fan Forest Pinnacle assures a visit to one of the most colorful diving sites in Mergui archipelago, with its incredible density of orange-rose giant sea fans around which the lionfishes can hunt.

 Getting To Fan Forest Pinnacle